Mikaela/mikaela.github.io/blog/_posts/2021-08-03-matrix-perfect-privacy-not.md

 and if you changed the homeserver address in your copied link, it would still keep on working.
 Is this something you expect from a private protocol?
 I don't, or I didn't before getting familiar with Matrix.
 There is also an [alternative proposal about this](https://github.com/matrix-org/matrix-doc/pull/2228).

-*By the way Synapse is still a reference homeserver implementation and not Matrix protocol itself, so sorry about that for anyone technical reading this.*
+*By the way Synapse is still a <s>reference</s> homeserver implementation by the matrix.org and not Matrix protocol itself, so sorry about that for anyone technical reading this.*

 Do you use different names in different contexts?
 Like your Full Name in